rycus86/githooks/README.md

 ```shell
 $ sh -c "$(curl -fsSL https://r.viktoradam.net/githooks)" -- --use-hookspath /home/public/.githooks
 ```

-You can change this setting later with the [command line helper](https://github.com/rycus86/githooks/blob/master/docs/command-line-tool.md) tool, running the `git hooks config [set|reset] single` command, which affects how future updates are run, when started from the local repository.

 It's possible to specify which template directory should be used, by passing the `--template-dir <dir>` paramter, where `<dir>` is the directory where you wish the templated be installed.